 - Call 911 Right Away: Again, the chances of the victim surviving are much higher if you contact emergency services immediately.
 As soon as you begin administering CPR procedures, be sure to designate someone to call 911 (along with telling them to retrieve an AED).
 If there is no one around to call 911, be sure to do so yourself.
 Do not leave the victim, but rather carefully take them to the area where a phone is located (being sure to support their head in case of spinal injury) and call 911 while administering your CPR procedures.
 The emergency professionals on the line can aid in keeping you calm and focused and assist with your technique while you’re waiting for help to arrive.

 Only about 46% of Americans who succumb to heart attacks and related conditions each year receive any type of immediate CPR care.
 No matter your level of training or comfort, if you see someone experiencing life-threatening cardiac arrest, you should absolutely interviene.
 However, because CPR needs to be administered properly to have the highest chance of success, it is extremely important that all individuals take a CPR certification course in order to ensure that they’re prepared when the unexpected happens.

 American CPR Care Association trains individuals on how to properly administer CPR procedures and correctly use an AED to help the victims of heart attack and other life-threatening complications.
 At the end of the fully-online course, a CPR/AED certification is issued, including an immediately downloadable certification card.
 Some of the key skills offered in the course are:

 - Assessing the situation

 - Performing CPR on Adults

-- Adult/ Child/ Infant CPR
+- Child and Infant CPR

-- The use of Automated External Defibrillator
+- The use of an automated external defibrillator